satoon101/PluginHelpers/readme.md

 ## Setup
 The first thing you need to do after cloning the repository is to execute the setup file (.bat for Windows or .sh for Linux).
 After you have done this, seven new files will be created in the main directory.
-Those files include the config.ini, which holds configuration values you need to set, and six files that are platform specific (.bat for Windows or .sh for Linux)
+Those files include the config.ini, which holds configuration values you need to set, and a .pylintrc file which can be used for different pytlint settings when running the **plugin_checker** script.
-Those six files are the following:
+Six other platform-specific files (.bat for Windows or .sh for Linux) are also created:
 * plugin_checker
 * plugin_creater
 * plugin_linker
 * plugin_releaser
 * prerequisites
-* sp_linker
+* server_linker

 <br>
 ## Configuration